How Bird-Friendly Is Your Yard?

 A snag is a standing dead tree or limb left safely in place.
 It offers insects to eat and holes to nest in.

-Nest boxes and dense native plantings give birds somewhere to raise the next generation.
+Nest boxes give cavity nesters somewhere to raise the next generation.

 A yard that draws birds in should keep them safe once they arrive.